Here’s What You Should Know

 The disorder is still newly classified, so research is underway and all of the causes of binge eating disorder aren’t known just yet.
 However, there are correlations between binge eating disorder and different manifestations of sadness and emotional stress.
 “The most common trigger for an episode is feeling bad or depressed,” says Murphy.
 This could be due to relationship and work problems, stress from battling weight fluctuations and body image issues, feelings of loneliness, and even boredom.

 Certain personality types are more prone to the disorder.

-High-risk factors for having an eating disorder, including binge eating disorder, have been identified by scientists.
+High-risk factors for having an eating disorder, including BED, have been identified by scientists.
 Personalities that are inclined toward perfectionism, difficulties regulating emotion, having a rigid thinking style (like there is only one way to do things), and stress eating, are all more likely to fall victim.
 Those who suffer from anxiety or low self-esteem, or harbor obsessive-compulsive tendencies, are all more likely to have binge eating disorder too, says Murphy.